o3de/o3de.org/content/docs/welcome-guide/get-started/editor-tour.md

    Right-click in the viewport of Perspective to open the context menu to create entities and prefabs.
 Much of the context menu functionality in Perspective is shared with the context menu functionality of Entity Outliner.

    In the upper left and upper right corners of Perspective are icon trays for manipulating entities.
-On the left, you can use the icons to select a transform operation.
+On the left (**D1**), you can use the icons to select a transform operation.
 From top to bottom the icons represent translate, rotate, and scale operations.
-On the right, you can use the icons to select a space for the transform operation.
+On the right (**D2**), you can use the icons to select a space for the transform operation.
 From top to bottom the icons represent world, parent, and local spaces.

 * **E:**  On the right side of O3DE Editor, **Entity Inspector** displays the components of the currently selected entity.
 At the top of Entity Inspector is a field for the entity **Name** and an **Add Component** button.
 The Add Component button opens a list of available components, sorted by type, that can be added to the entity.
 Each component has its own set of properties that are displayed in Entity Inspector.
 All entities contain a transform component that sets the position, rotation, and scale of the entity in the level.